pharriso/workshops/exercises/ansible_rhel/2.7-configmgmt/README.md

 Permissive
 ```

 Now let's re-launch or config mgmt job template.
-Observe this time that we had set SELinux back to enforcing mode and we have also raised a ticket in ServiceNow to report this drift so that we can investigate why this changed.
+Observe this time that we have set SELinux back to enforcing mode and we have also raised a ticket in ServiceNow to report this drift so that we can investigate why this changed.
 The job output should print a ServiceNow ticket number.

 Log into ServiceNow - https://<< instance name >>.service-now.com.
 Use the same credentials you passed into your job template as variables.